 Unless you think coordination among global central banks will become weaker, technology will become slower, and there will be no more global upheavals like Brexit, it's unlikely that inflation in the US will spike higher.
 Think about how much technology is displacing jobs.
 Think about how globalization is creating cheaper labor and goods.

 Low inflation and low interest rates are here to stay.

-As a well-rounded investor, you must look at this collapse in interest rates as an opportunity to invest in rate sensitive sectors like REITs and physical real estate.
-It seems clear to me the US dollar will continue to strengthen as global money chases safe-haven US foreign assets.
-Rental property can be considered a type of bond.
-But we’ll get to this in a future article.
+As a well-rounded investor, you must look at this collapse in interest rates as an opportunity to invest in rate sensitive sectors like real estate.
+I think there's a golden opportunity to buy real estate due to a rise in affordability.